 It entails, for example, recognizing any knee-jerk conclusions we are making about the other driver or ourselves.
 We might recognize anxiety as our thoughts shift from the present, and we anticipate our supervisor’s reactions to being late.
 Or we might only experience anger.
 We might recognize the thought that we have once again been victimized.
 Or our primary thoughts might focus instead on the time inconvenience and cost associated with repairing your car.

 However, being present entails attending to the task at hand rather than to the reactive internal editorializing associated or to the details of what is happening.
-This might include observing the damage, noticing if either of us is hurt, being alert to the traffic around us in order to maintain our safety.
+This might include observing the damage, noticing if anyone is hurt, being alert to the traffic around us to maintain safety.

 2. Acceptance—allowing it to be just as it is.